 A significant number of heavy drug users say they started on alcohol.
 In fact, a recent study compared substance abuse rates between drinkers and non-drinkers, revealing that high school seniors who had tried alcohol at least once were thirteen times more likely to use cigarettes, sixteen times more likely to use marijuana and other narcotics, and thirteen times more likely to use cocaine.

-Many believe that alcohol is one of the most harmful substances on the market–first and foremost, because it is so readily available; and secondly, because its effects can creep up, causing addiction before the user knows it.
-And when one no longer feels the same effects from booze, he turns to heavier drugs for the same high as the first time he drank.
+Many believe that alcohol is one of the most harmful substances on the market–first and foremost because it is so readily available; and secondly, because its effects can creep up, causing addiction before the user knows it.
+And when one no longer feels the same effects from booze, he often turns to heavier drugs for the same high as the first time he drank.

 The only way to stay free from addiction is not to drink excessively or try drugs in the first place.
-If you have questions about drugs or alcohol contact Narconon centers today.
+If you have questions about drugs or alcohol contact Narconon today.
 Learn about the dangers of this substance and risks before it’s too late.